bonham000/fcc-react-tests-module/README.md

 **Currently, we have finished the initial QA and review of all of these challenges and are quite happy with them.
 There is still a possibility that there are bugs or typos we have not found yet.
 If you find something you think needs to be fixed, or have a suggestion for any of the challenges, please open an Issue here first so we can discuss it.**

-**Note: These challenges are currently being migrated into the FCC codebase.**

 ---